-Tiger King better.
-What might have otherwise been a wacky docuseries about a guy who owns a bunch of tigers, our communal isolation has turned into must-watch TV.
-Tiger King: Murder, Mayhem, and Madness, the seven-part documentary series, follows the story of Joe Exotic, a gay, gun-toting eccentric who owns a makeshift Oklahoma zoo home to more than 200 big cats.
-His longtime feud with Carole Baskin, the owner of a big cat sanctuary, leads to some unbelievable events including death threats, internet wars, and a jail sentence for Exotic.
-The series is a wild ride behind the scenes of Americans who keep wild animals as pets, and the larger-than-life personalities that are drawn to their lifestyle.
+second season of lockdown favorite Tiger King already here, it’s clear that the wacky docuseries about a guy who owned a bunch of tigers is still must-watch TV.
+Tiger King: Murder, Mayhem, and Madness, the seven-part documentary series, follows the story of Joe Exotic, a gay, gun-toting eccentric who owned a makeshift Oklahoma zoo home to more than 200 big cats.
+His longtime feud with Carole Baskin, the owner of a big cat sanctuary, leads to some unbelievable events, including death threats, internet wars, and a jail sentence for Exotic.
+The series is a wild ride behind the scenes of Americans who keep wild animals as pets and the larger-than-life personalities that are drawn to their lifestyle.

 Revenge, drugs, greed, and Ronald McDonald.
 This six-part HBO series explores the elaborate scheme behind the McDonald's Monopoly contest in the late 1990s and early 2000s and why there were never any legitimate winners.
 (As it turns out, the winning game pieces were being stolen.)
 The cast of characters introduced from the very first episode are enthralling to watch.
 Many hold a particular love for

 FBI agent Doug Matthews and his eccentricities.
 Available on HBO.
 Wild Wild Country

 If you were totally drawn into the cult-like aspects of many of the places featured in

 Tiger King, Wild Wild Country will be equally addicting.
 The Netflix docuseries explores Indian guru Bhagwan Shree Rajneesh of the Rajneeshpuram community in Wasco County, Oregon, in the 1980s.
 Available on Netflix.
 Abducted in Plain Sight